quantiota/SKA-quantitative-finance/sample_data/README.md

 The same cycling phenomenon is observed during downtrends, where rapid alternation between **neutral→bear** and **bear→neutral** transitions dominates the price movement.

-* **This structure is not easily visible in classical Markov or state-count plots.**

 ## Background: Markov Chain and Regime-Switching Models